davidsmts/has-num/README.md

 - quadratic matrix

 # ToDo's
+- Continous Integration
+- Tests for all existing features
 - Handy Shit:
   - Use Num Type instead of fixating on Int :(
   - Basic Matrix math with easy to use operators